Close ILTakeCare Suggestion

 Policy purchase, claims, renewal & more

-Look for oils rich in unsaturated fats, including monounsaturated and polyunsaturated fats.
-These types of fats lower the LDL cholesterol and raise good cholesterol, known as HDL.
+1. Look for oils rich in unsaturated fats, including monounsaturated and polyunsaturated fats.
+These lower the LDL cholesterol and raise good cholesterol, known as HDL.
 Healthy fats prevent cholesterol build-up in the arteries, improving overall heart health.

-Maintain good heart health by choosing oils rich in omega-3 fatty acids, such as flaxseed or walnut oil.
-These help reduce inflammation and lower triglycerides to control cholesterol levels.
+2. Maintain good heart health by choosing oils rich in omega-3 fatty acids, such as flaxseed or walnut oil.
+These help reduce inflammation and lower triglycerides, which in turn control cholesterol levels.

-You may have come across the fact that hydrogenated or processed foods contain oils that have trans fat in them.
-These fats are unhealthy to LDL cholesterol as well as HDL cholesterol, thus posing a severe threat to heart health.
+3. Hydrogenated or processed foods contain oils that contain trans fat.
+These fats are unhealthy, thus posing a severe threat to heart health.

 Best cooking oils for reducing high cholesterol

-An excellent source of monounsaturated fats and vitamin E, avocado oil is a good choice for reducing bad cholesterol.
+3. Avocado oil: It is an excellent source of monounsaturated fats and vitamin E.Avocado oil is rich in lutein, an antioxidant vital to maintaining healthy eyesight.
+Its creamy and subtle flavour makes it a good addition for cooking and sautéing.
 Since it has a high smoke point, it is excellent for deep frying or roasting.
-Moreover, avocado oil contains lutein, an antioxidant vital to maintaining healthy eyesight.
-Its creamy and subtle flavour makes it a good addition for cooking, roasting, and sautéing.

-Flaxseed oil is distinguished by its high percentages of alpha-linolenic acid (ALA), an omega-3 fatty acid.
+5. Flaxseed oil: It is distinguished by its high percentage of alpha-linolenic acid (ALA), an omega-3 fatty acid.
 ALA helps lower triglycerides and LDL cholesterol levels while helping maintain a healthier heart.
-Flaxseed oil lacks a high smoke point value; hence, it is not viable for cooking.
-It is best for cold preparations such as salads or smoothies.
+It is mixed into salads and smoothies.
+For the best quality, use cold-pressed flaxseed oil in an opaque bottle.

-Walnut oil is another rich source of omega-3 fatty acids, which helps reduce cholesterol.
+6. Walnut oil: It is another rich source of omega-3 fatty acids, which help reduce cholesterol.
 The antioxidants present in this oil keep oxidative stress and inflammation at bay.
-Its nutty flavour is subtle and adds flavour to salad dressings and baked dishes.
+Its subtle nutty flavour adds flavour to salad dressings and baked dishes.
+Walnut oil has many health benefits, such as lowering blood sugar and cholesterol, boosting skin health and fighting against cancer.

 Conclusion